playtron-os/plugin-local/README.md

 If your GameOS version doesn't provide the local plugin already, you can add it manually.

-SSH into your device and create the folder for the plugin.
+SSH into your device and create the folder for the plugin and the installed games.

 ```
 export DEVICE_IP=192.168.x.x